Community Facility Enhancement Program Large (CFEP)

 The Community Facility Enhancement Program (CFEP) Large provides non-profit organizations in Alberta with financial support ranging from $125,001 up to $1 million to upgrade, expand, purchase, or build public-use community facilities.
 Eligible activities include new construction, facility purchase, renovations, retrofits, and the acquisition of equipment to support arts, cultural, heritage, recreational, and sports spaces.

-- Funding is provided on a matching basis—the applicant must contribute an amount equal to or greater than the requested grant.
+- Grants are approved on a matching basis: the applicant must contribute an amount equal to or exceeding the requested funding.

-- Maximum funding from the Government of Alberta cannot exceed 50% of total project costs.
+- Government of Alberta funding cannot exceed 50% of the total project cost for each project.

-- Upgrading or expanding existing arts, cultural, heritage, recreational, or sport community facilities designed for public use.
+- Expansion or renewal of existing arts, cultural, heritage, recreational, or sport facilities intended for public use.

-- Renovating or retrofitting community spaces to improve safety, accessibility, or extend the facility's lifespan.
+- Retrofitting, renovating, or upgrading publicly accessible community spaces to improve safety, accessibility, or usability.

 $ 980,000